ericpauley/calculator/README.md

 #### diff ####
 The calculator has the ability to take the derivative of equations multiple times and with respect to any variable.
 This is a very powerful tool in calculus and only the most expensive graphing calculators on the market have the ability to do it.
 To try it out, try entering `diff(3x^2-2x+1)`.
 It should equal `6*x - 2`, the derivative of the original function with respect to x.

-The calculator will try to figure out what you want to take the derivative with respect to, but in case you want to take more complex derivatives you may enter the variables to differentiate with respect to as more arguments. `diff(3x^2*y+6y^2*x, y, x)` will find the differntial with respect to x and y symbollically.
+The calculator will try to figure out what you want to take the derivative with respect to, but in case you want to take more complex derivatives you may enter the variables to differentiate with respect to as more arguments. `diff(3x^2*y+6y^2*x, y, x)` will find the differential with respect to x and y symbolically.
 This is known as the gradient in mathematics and is usually very tedious to calculate.
 With the calculator is is now just one command.

 #### integrate ####
-Integration is one of the most powerful tools in all of mathematics, and the calculator has the ability to perform complex symbollic integrations on just about anything.
+Integration is one of the most powerful tools in all of mathematics, and the calculator has the ability to perform complex symbolic integrations on just about anything.
 Try running `integrate(16x^2+12x-16)`, which returns `16*x**3/3 + 6*x**2 - 16*x`.
 This method will work with very complex equations thanks to a state-of-the-art symbolic math library with the program utilizes.
 You may also integrate over multiple variables in the same way you would differentiate over multiple variables.

 ### A Physics Example ###
 Assume an object is thrown upwards at `15m/s`.
 How long will it take for the object to fall?